VanFossen/uug-sp2023-infosec-presentation/README.md

 ## Breakdown of the topics

+Below is each topic I discussed and what I wanted to achieve with that topic

 ### The CIA Triad

 - Covers the general topics of Confidentiality, Integrity, and Availability.
 Discussed how the topics work in a way where its mostly pick two, but you cannot choose all three (typically).